sherryrich/gymbag/README.md

 ## Automated Testing

 ### Unit testing
-Whilst no longer a requirement for the submission of this project I decided to run some automated tests for the contact page as a way to demonstrate knowledge and ability to write and view unit tests.
+I decided to run some limited automated tests for the contact page as a way to demonstrate knowledge and ability to write and view unit tests.
 For future projects I hope to expand unit testing and aim for 100%.

   <details>
   <summary>Automated tests results - Contact</summary>